Skip to main content

 4. Own marketing (Photos, Staging): 1,000 USD (in the USA the agent often pays for this themselves).

-It is clearly visible that costs of earning income in the real estate industry consume on average from 30% to 50% of GCI.
+It is clear that costs of earning income in the real estate industry typically consume from 30% to 50% of GCI.

 Tip from Globihome: In the USA the key to high earnings is specialization.
 Agents holding certifications such as CRS (Certified Residential Specialist) or CCIM (Certified Commercial Investment Member) earn on average 2–3 times more than agents without additional qualifications.